-Charlotte has a total population of 872,506 as of the last census count in 2018.
+Charlotte has a total population of 790,689.
 It’s a relatively young population with a median age of 34.
 About 55% of the population in the city is single, and there’s a pretty even split of women and men.

 If you’re moving to Charlotte, you’re not alone.
-It’s one of the top five fastest-growing cities in the country, with roughly 60 new people moving to Charlotte every day.
+It’s one of the top five fastest-growing cities in the country, with roughly 120 new people to Charlotte every day.
 About 17% of the population is foreign-born, leading to a diverse cultural community.

 What’s the cost of living in Charlotte, NC?

-Charlotte is a relatively affordable city in the U.S., with a cost of living that’s 5% below the national average.
-Payscale says housing costs in the city fall 14% below the national average, with a median home price of $296,685 and a median rent of $929.39/mo.
+Charlotte is a relatively affordable city in the U.S., with a cost of living that’s 1.5% below the national average.
+MYMOVE’s Cost of Living Calculator says housing costs in the city fall below the national average, with a median home price of $200,500 and a median rent of $1,086/mo.

-If you’re buying groceries in the city, Payscale says you can expect to pay around $3.12 for a loaf of bread, $1.82 for a gallon of milk, and $1.70 for a carton of eggs.
-For those of you who don’t frequent your kitchens often, expect to pay around $3.98 for your hamburger out.
+If you’re buying groceries in the city, MYMOVE’s Cost of Living Calculator says you can expect to pay around $3.82 for a loaf of bread, $1.59 for a half-gallon milk, and $1.70 for a dozen eggs.
+For those of you who don’t frequent your kitchens often, expect to pay around $4.19 for your hamburger out.

-The cost of living in Charlotte is slightly more expensive than a city like Indianapolis, IN, which is similar in size.
-However, Charlotte is significantly cheaper than other fast-growing cities, like Seattle, WA, and big bustling cities, like New York, NY.
+The cost of living in Charlotte is more expensive than a city like Columbus, OH, which is similar in size.
+However, Charlotte is significantly cheaper than other fast-growing cities, like Seattle, WA, and with comparable rent prices in cities like Houston, TX.

 Here’s a look at how Charlotte compares: